IBM/create-and-deploy-memcached-operator-using-go/INTERMEDIATE_TUTORIAL.md

 }
 ```

-It will also give the `podList` variable a `.Items` field, which we will pass into getPodNames below.
+The List function will also give the `podList` variable a `.Items` field, which we will pass into getPodNames below.

 GetPodNames converts the PodList returned from our List function into a string array, since that
 is what our `MemcachedStatus` struct is expecting, as we have defined it in our `memcached_types.go` file.